-As a result of the IRGC's financial penetration, it is estimated that IRGC control of the economy "range[s] from a third to nearly two-thirds of Iran's GDP - amounting to tens of billions of dollars."
+As a result of the IRGC's financial penetration, it is estimated that the IRGC controls between "a third to nearly two-thirds of Iran's GDP - amounting to tens of billions of dollars."
 The IRGC is estimated to own at least half of Iran's government-owned companies and control 68 percent of Iran's total exports.
 With this newfound wealth, the IRGC has been importing expensive luxury cars.

-The IRGC has also embezzled funds from the City of Tehran-its Cooperative Foundation stands accused of embezzling more than \$1 billion.
+The IRGC has also embezzled funds from the City of Tehran; the IRGC's Cooperative Foundation stands accused of embezzling more than \$1 billion.
 U.S. Secretary of State Mike Pompeo has labeled them "racketeers, not revolutionaries."